interTwin-eu/itwinai/docs/how-it-works/hpo/explain-hpo.rst

 The choice of metric depends on the task and its goals.

 A **trial** is the evaluation of one set of hyperparameters.
-Depending on whether you are using a scheduler, this could be one pass over the entire training, so as many epochs as you have specified, or it could be terminated early and thus run for fewer epochs.
+Depending on whether you are using a scheduler, this could be the entire training run, so as many epochs as you have specified, or it could be terminated early and thus run for fewer epochs.